calvyntwh/techdocs/Technical Document V2.1 - English Version/en/02-BCBNetwork/BCBSideChain/01-SideChainRegistration.md

 ### 2.1 Implementation of registration

 After finishing preparation work, you can register on the side chain.
-The following example takes the organization name `smartCity`, the side chain name `smartCity`, and the side chain owner account `localLvP9ForVPgagpSuH23MTp9jfW3GVxWfDK` as an example to show how to register the side chian using bcc tool:
+The following example takes the organization name `smartCity`, the side chain name `smartCity`, and the side chain owner account `localLvP9ForVPgagpSuH23MTp9jfW3GVxWfDK` as an example to show how to register the side chain using bcc tool:

 ```shell
 ./bcc call --contract netgovernance --method RegisterSideChain --splitBy @ --params smartCity@smartCity@localLvP9ForVPgagpSuH23MTp9jfW3GVxWfDK --gasLimit 100000 --orgName genesis --name owner --password Ab1@Cd3$